Be prepared in case you fall

-- The Get Up And Go booklet provides information on falls prevention and how to make a plan
+- The Get Up And Go booklet provides information on how to make a plan in case you fall.

-- You or your health professional can request a falls assessment by calling Social Care Direct on 0131 200 2324
+- You or your health or social care practitioner can request a falls assessment of you and your home environment by calling Social Care Direct on 0131 200 2324.

 Ways to reduce your risk of falls

 How is your health?

 - Do you manage your health conditions well?

 Your GP can help with these.
 It is important to tell your GP if you have had a fall.

 Some medications can increase your falls risk.
 Ask your pharmacist or GP for a medication review.

 It is a good idea to get your hearing tested regularly.
 Your GP can arrange a referral to Audiology.
 Many opticians also offer hearing tests free of charge.